 Program Planning Sheets & Master’s Handbook

-- The SE MEng Program Planning Sheet provides a “snapshot” view of the curriculum.
+- The SE MEng Program Planning Sheet is found in the SE Masters Handbook, under the Forms tab.
+The planning sheet provides a “snapshot” view of the curriculum.
 You will submit a final program planning sheet, with advisor signature, when you apply to graduate.

 - SE Master’s Handbook